 Until fairly recently most estate-planning professionals (and their clients) assumed there was nothing you could do to improve the process for adjudicating estate disputes once they broke out, all you could do was focus your planning energies on prediction and prevention.
 However, we all know there are some disputes that simply cannot be prevented, no matter how hard we try or well we plan.
 We aren’t doing our jobs as counselors if we don’t plan for that risk.

 So what’s to be done?
 Think mandatory arbitration.
 In Florida there are no jury trials in contested probate or trust proceedings, so these cases lend themselves to privately funded and managed alternate dispute resolution or “ADR” mechanisms, including mandatory arbitration.
 The trouble with arbitration clauses in wills and trusts is that historically it was unclear if a client could impose mandatory arbitration on the beneficiaries of his or her estate/trust.
 In Florida this uncertainty was statutorily eliminated in 2007 with the adoption of F.S.
-731.401, expressly authorizing mandatory arbitration clauses in wills and trusts (which I wrote about here).
+731.401, expressly authorizing mandatory arbitration clauses in wills and trusts, as I previously reported.

 Mandatory arbitration clauses respond directly to the issues our clients most want us to focus on as planners.
 WealthCounsel’s 7th Annual Industry Trends Survey looked at the business challenges faced by estate-planning professionals in 2013 and provided insight into what motivates clients to engage in planning.
 According to the survey the top two reasons families engage in estate planning revolve around privatizing the wealth-transfer process (i.e., “avoid probate”: 59%), and the threat of inheritance disputes (i.e., “minimize discord among beneficiaries”: 57%).
 In my opinion, the single most powerful tool we have as planners responding directly to both of these concerns is the mandatory arbitration clause.
 These clauses privatize the dispute-resolution process and minimize discord caused by an overworked and underfunded public court system.